ffedox/alicefedotova/content/publication/paper-clic-it/index.md

 ### Constructing a Multimodal, Multilingual Translation and Interpreting Corpus: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription

 **Alice Fedotova**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 **Adriano Ferraresi**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 **Maja Miličević Petrović**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 **Alberto Barrón-Cedeño**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 ### Abstract